 One of the best ways to protect your mobile home during a hurricane is to make sure it’s up to code.
 Mobile homes not up to code may be more susceptible to wind and water damage, leading to costly repairs or even foreclosure.

 Wild animals are unpredictable.
-They may decide to enter your home in search of food and water, or when they’re threatened by humans or other domesticated animals.
+They may decide to enter your home in search of food and water or when humans or other domesticated animals threaten them.

 If you are concerned about safety, it’s important to remain vigilant at all times.
 Try to: